In Soundslice, you can hide the parts of notation and tablature that you don’t want to see.

 Say you’re looking at four-part choral music, and you only want to see the part of the music that you’re learning.
 Or maybe you’re looking at a guitar transcription, but you read tab, not standard notation.
 In either case, you can focus your practice by hiding the parts that you don’t want to see.

-Are my track appearance changes permanent?
+Are my instrument appearance changes permanent?

 Something special happens if you hide everything except lyrics.
 It’s called lyrics-only view, and you’ll find more info on this separate page.